Comparison of Methods for Rotating a Point in $\mathbb{R}^3$: From Vector Algebra to Geometric Algebra: Comparison and Discussion

 Though each approach has its own conceptual overhead and computational flavor, all yield the same final result:

 The choice of method depends on the context and the user’s familiarity with the underlying mathematical tools.

-Some notes: \begin{enumerate} \item The \emph{ad hoc} approach works only in very specific situations (axis~\(\mv{a}\), angle~\(\theta\), point~\(P\)).
-Conceptually, it requires the use of Cartesian coordinates, vectors, computing midpoints, vector length, and scaling. \item The projection method is fully general, and varying angle~\(\theta\) is easy, whereas varying axis~\(\mv{a}\) or point~\(P\) is more involved.
-Conceptually, it additionally requires the dot product and cross product of vectors, and trigonometry for the rotation. \item The matrix method is also fully general, and it is very easy to vary point~\(P\), whereas varying axis~\(\mv{a}\) or angle~\(\theta\) requires the computation of a new rotation matrix.
+Some notes: \begin{enumerate} \item The \emph{ad hoc} approach works only in very specific situations (axis~\(\mv{a}\), angle~\(\theta\), vector~\(P\)).
+Conceptually, it requires the use of Cartesian coordinates, vectors, computing midpoints, vector length, and scaling. \item The projection method is fully general, and varying angle~\(\theta\) is easy, whereas varying axis~\(\mv{a}\) or vector~\(P\) is more involved.
+Conceptually, it additionally requires the dot product and cross product of vectors, and trigonometry for the rotation. \item The matrix method is also fully general, and it is very easy to vary vector~\(P\), whereas varying axis~\(\mv{a}\) or angle~\(\theta\) requires the computation of a new rotation matrix.

 Conceptually, this requires additionally the use of matrices and matrix-vector multiplication.
 The rotation matrix can be obtained by applying the projection method for each of the basis vectors, or by applying a (rather complicated) formula.